 SECA is a regional public broadcasting agency, representing public television and public radio stations in a 16-state area which is the nation's South.
-On behalf of its membership, SECA engages in a variety of activities, ranging from operation of a regional interconnection to the development of certain program
+On behalf of its membership, SECA engages in a variety of activities, ranging from operation of a regional interconnection to the development of certain program services.

-The successful candidate will have demonstrated The successful candidate will have demonstrated leadership ability, will have attained executive responsibilities, and will be oriented toward coordinating and leveraging the resources of the Association's membership.
+The successful candidate will have demonstrated leadership ability, will have attained executive responsibilities, and will be oriented toward coordinating and leveraging the resources of the Association's membership.
 The candidate will also have shown ability to work well with different kinds of institutions to improve services already being rendered, and a capacity to stimulate and direct new services leading to the improvement of public telecommunications in the South.
-The successful candidate will have significant experi-ence in public broadcasting or its equivalent and ex-perience in executive management with emphasis in communications.
+The successful candidate will have significant experience in public broadcasling or its equivalent and experience in executive management with emphasis in communications.